3rfm-its-davis/covid-19-ldt/presentation/presentation.md

 ---

-# Model 2 - Future
+# Model 2 - Future Expectations about Long-Distance Travel

-Dependent Variable: Expectation for future LD trips
+Dependent Variable: Expectation for future _work-related_ LD trips

 - Expectation for LD trips frequency in **October 2020**
 - Comparing to **now** (when the survey was taken)
-- 5-scale options (much less often - much more often)
+- 5-scale options (much less often - much more often) -> 3 levels
 - Additional explanatory variables to Model 1
   - Race (white or other)
   - Current practice of remote working (yes or no)